Texas FMLA Lawyers

 - Giving the employee a negative performance review unrelated to the employee’s actual performance

 You have remedies under the Family Medical Leave Act if your employer refuses to grant a legitimate request for FMLA or takes adverse action because you took FMLA leave.
 The most common remedy for a Family Medical Leave Act violation is recovering a monetary award for lost compensation and other financial harm.
 An employee can also recover liquidated damages under the Family Medical Leave Act.
-You can also recover attorney’s fees and court costs so you should contact The Kielich Law Firm for representation in your Texas FMLA claims.
+You can also recover attorney’s fees and court costs.

 If an employee was removed from a position following FMLA leave or a request for leave the employee may also reinstatement; but this is a less common remedy.